babangsund/babangsund.com/src/blog/relay_environment_methods.md

 ```

 `dataID` is the relay id of the record you want to retain.
-The method returns a disposable, which can be called to discard the record from the list of *retained* nodes, and schedule a garbage collection cycle.
+`environment.retain` returns a disposable, which can be called to discard the record from the list of *retained* nodes, and schedule a garbage collection cycle.

 Example usage: